Tuxedo Park, Calgary: Demographics

 Residents in this community had a median household income of $46,027 in 2005, and there were 21.3% low income residents living in the neighbourhood.
 As of 2006, 19.2% of the residents were immigrants.
 A proportion of 51.0% of the buildings were condominiums or apartments, and 53.9% of the housing was used for renting.

 Crime

-Tuxedo Park had seen significant issues since the late 2010s with crime, social disorder, and urban decay,however has managed to lower its crime rate by more than half in recent years.
-This is mostly due to low housing costs in the area and young couples flipping homes as rentals in the neighborhood attracting a more desirable tenant base.
+Tuxedo Park had seen significant issues since the late 2010s with crime, social disorder, and urban decay, however has managed to lower its crime rate marginally within recent years.